Manila Bay: Sea level rise

-Global warming poses a great threat in the conservation of Manila Bay and its bordering cities.
-With recent studies predicting that the sea level could rise between .75 to 1.9 metres by 2100 and considering the vast landscape of development, growing industries and overly-dense population, the exponential assets exposed to flood-prone zones is a dire issue.
+Global warming poses a great threat to the conservation of Manila Bay and its bordering cities.
+With recent studies predicting that the sea level could rise between .75 and 1.9 metres by 2100 and considering the vast landscape of development, growing industries and overly dense population, the exponential assets exposed to flood-prone zones is a dire issue.
 The Philippine Country Study to Address Climate Change has depicted a proactive approach to this environmental issue through governance of a detailed impact assessment covering the following elements: